br3ndonland/R-guide/R-guide.md

   - There are [many formats](http://rmarkdown.rstudio.com/formats.html)
     available.
 RMarkdown documents can easily be interconverted among the formats.
-  - Unfortunately, only one output format can be specified at a time.
+  - Only one output format can be specified at a time.
   - When a report is knit, it will appear in the RStudio viewer, and will automatically be saved to the same directory as the .rmd file.
   - The [`github_document` output
     format](https://rmarkdown.rstudio.com/github_document_format.html)
     outputs a GitHub-friendly Markdown file.
-It is RStudio-specific, not a Pandoc standard.
+It is RStudio-specific, not a Pandoc standard, and provides some RStudio-specific benefits like local HTML preview.
   - The [R Notebook](https://bookdown.org/yihui/rmarkdown/notebook.html)
     format is similar to a Jupyter Notebook.
 Code chunks can be executed independently and interactively, rather than having to knit the entire workbook.
+I haven’t found it to be useful, and would prefer to use a Jupyter Notebook.
   - I have had many issues with output formats:
       - The `html_document` `toc_float: true` doesn’t work properly.